 State and local governing bodies have a duty to ensure that roads and intersections remain reasonably safe.
 If they become aware of habitual speeding or a heightened risk of accidents on a particular road or at an intersection, they may be required to take measures to improve safety at the intersection.
 According to the Ulster Police Department, the stretch of Route 9W between the QuickCheck convenience store and the Ulster-Saugerties town line was the site of 12 accidents between July of 2015 and 2016.
 The Ulster Town Board, recognizing a safety hazard, requested that the New York State Department of Transportation lower the speed limit to prevent future accidents.
 The Department of Transportation rejected this request, in a letter discussed by the Ulster Town Board at a meeting the day after the recent accident.
 The town’s supervisors are now investigating use of a speed-enforcement trailer that would use radar to measure driver speed, as well as a license plate reader.
 The trailer would also record traffic patterns, so that law enforcement will have an even better sense of the issues at this site.

-If you’ve been injured in an accident in New York’s Hudson Valley, find out if you have a legal claim for damages resulting from the crash, and contact the knowledgeable and effective Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, in Kingston at 845-331-4100, and in Marlboro at 845-236-4411.
+If you’ve been injured in an accident in New York’s Hudson Valley, find out if you have a legal claim for damages resulting from the crash, and contact a knowledgeable and effective Kingston car injury lawyer of Rusk Wadlin Heppner & Martuscello, LLP for a consultation, in Kingston at 845-331-4100, and in Marlboro at 845-236-4411.